decal/pathgro/README.md

 ## Introduction

-`pathgro` freely commingles pathname parts into new omnifarious string mappings.
-It is designed to maximize attack surface coverage when testing software components that take pathnames as input--when "dirbusting", for example.
+`pathgro` takes a brief list of path strings as input and "grows" them into much larger sets.
+It is a tool that freely commingles pathname pieces to generate new omnifarious string mappings.
+It is designed to maximize attack surface coverage when testing software components that take pathnames as input, ie. "dirbusting."
-It is a set of GNU guile modules with a command-line interface.
+It is a set of GNU Guile modules with a command-line interface.

 ## Examples

 General overview of the functionality:

 <img height="65%" width="65%" src="https://raw.githubusercontent.com/decal/pathgro/master/assets/pathgro-demo.gif" alt="Terminal Command Line Typescript Demonstrating Execution of PathGro Tool" crossorigin="anonymous" />

+Note that `pathgro -c1` and `pathgro -k1` will generate equivalent lists according to their definitions.

 ## Dependencies